matmu/matmu.github.io.depr/_posts/2023-05-18-Dinosauri.md

 ---

-It's been a few weeks already, but still the multi-pitch route [Dinosauri](/climbing/#dinosauri) in the Sarca valley/Italy is still very present to me.
+It's been a few weeks already, but still the multi-pitch route [Dinosauri](/climbing/#dinosauri) in the Sarca valley in Italy is still very present to me.

 {% include gallery %}